-I’ve got a little bit of energy left after a four-day Round the Mountain hike, so following a leisurely breakfast and before our drive back to Auckland, I’m keen to do a short walk.
-It seems almost wrong not to, on almost perfect, cloudless day.
+I’ve got a little bit of energy left after a four-day Round the Mountain hike, so after a leisurely breakfast and before our drive back to Auckland, I check out the Ridge Track.

 The short Ridge Track fits the bill, offering views over Mt Ngauruhoe and the surrounding area.
 The clearly signposted track is easy to find, just a short distance up thr road from the Tongariro National Park Visitor Centre.
 It’s a wide and well graded track – a pleasant change after the Round the Mountain track!
 No wet shoes today!

-The flora gradually changes as the track ascends, emerging from the forest and into tussock grass after 500m.
+The flora gradually changes as the Ridge Track ascends, emerging from the forest and into tussock grass after 500m.

 I realise later, when talking to the DOC rangers at the Tongariro National Park Visitor Centre, that the end of the track is marked by this lovely picnic table that sits in the middle of the track.